 5. Give Your Pet a Vacation Day

 Moving is stressful for you and your family, and even more so for your pets.
 Movers in your house, loud noises, new smells: these things can be sensory overload for your cat or dog.
 Consider checking your pet into a pet hotel on moving day.
 You won’t have to worry about them accidentally running out the door your mover left open or not being able to get them out of their hiding spot when its time to go.
 It will keep you and your furry pal in a much better frame of mind.
-If you can’t afford a pet hotel, use these moving tips to make their day less scary.

 6. Find Cheap Boxes